-2018 HANDBOOK Public Management & Economics FACULTY OF MANAGEMENT SCIENCES HANDBOOK FOR 2018 FACULTY OF Management Sciences DEPARTMENT of PUBLIC MANAGEMENT and ECONOMICS DEPARTMENTAL MISSION To ensure a unique teaching, learning and research environment that is optimally conductive to the dissemination of real world education by: Providing relevant, quality career-focused business education Utilizing innovative learner-focused teaching methods Inspiring excellence in applied relevant research Engaging with business and the community to ensure an ethical, relevant and socially responsible return To provide adequate and appropriate resources for effective service delivery.
+2019 HANDBOOK PUBLIC MANAGEMENT & ECONOMICS Insert cover picture here HANDBOOK FOR 2019 FACULTY OF MANAGEMENT SCIENCES DEPARTMENT of PUBLIC MANAGEMENT and ECONOMICS DEPARTMENTAL MISSION To ensure a unique teaching, learning and research environment that is optimally conductive to the dissemination of real world education by: Providing relevant, quality career-focused business education Utilizing innovative learner-focused teaching methods Inspiring excellence in applied relevant research Engaging with business and the community to ensure an ethical, relevant and socially responsible return To provide adequate and appropriate resources for effective service delivery.
 What is a University of Technology?